Connect with others who understand.

 Monoclonal antibodies are proteins that are made in a laboratory.
 These antibodies are designed to target specific proteins in cancer cells.

-For example, for the treatment of HER2-positive breast cancer, monoclonal antibodies are designed to attach to the HER2 protein, which affects how the cell grows.
-When antibodies attach to HER2, it can stop cancer cells from growing.
+For example, monoclonal antibodies can be targeted therapy for HER2-positive breast cancer.
+The HER2 protein affects how the cell grows.
+When monoclonal antibodies attach to HER2, they can stop cancer cells from growing.

 Monoclonal antibody drugs used to treat breast cancer can be given by IV or subcutaneously and include: